Outing.golf

 2. Get budget ranges from everyone before you go further

 Budget is the variable that changes everything.
 A group that aligns on a $600-per-person range plans a completely different trip than one that aligns on $1,400.
 Ask for individual budget ranges privately — asking in a group chat anchors everyone to the first number posted, which is usually not the real range.
+If the first reply is "I'm good for whatever," the second guy is not going to admit his ceiling is $700, and now you are planning a trip two people quietly cannot afford.

 3. Nail down the date window early